jasonliu2050/transiction_fraud/README.md

 ## ['TransactionAmt'] Feature

-- This feature bascilly has lots of outlier that we need to handle since we displot it out and find out this one is long_tail type:
+- This feature basically has lots of outlier that we need to handle since we displot it out and find out this one is long_tail type:

 ![long_tail](https://github.com/jasonliu2050/transiction_fraud/blob/master/figures/feature_and_preprocess/long_amt.png)

-- we think that if this feature has too many outliers it might make our model unsteadable, therefore we decide to drop the outlier values in this feature.
+- we think that if this feature has too many outliers it might make our model unsteady, therefore we decide to drop the outlier values in this feature.

 - Here is the code that we use: